What exactly is death tech?

 is a method of preparing a dead human body for its final disposition.
 And like cremation, it’s a process that reduces human remains to bone fragments.
 But instead of flame, Alkaline Hydrolysis uses water and an alkali solution of potassium hydroxide (KOH) commonly found in household products, which when heated, dissolves the body, leaving behind bone fragments and a sterile liquid.
 Alkaline hydrolysis is the natural process a body undergoes after burial, which can take up to 25 years.
 Green Cremation essentially accelerates this natural process to 2-3 hours in a very quiet, controlled environment. via Funeral Consumer Alliance

-I explained the process in an early version of Ask a Mortician – Liquefying Bodies,and more recently in this video, where I visit an aquamation facility for pets and discuss the process in more detail.
+The process was explained in an early version of Ask a Mortician – Liquefying Bodies,and more recently in this video, in which an aquamation facility for pets is featured and the process is explained in detail.

-Founding Order member Jeff Jorgenson explains how it is already being used all over with pets in Alkaline Hydrolysis – Seattle Style.
+Founding Order member and Clarity co-owner, Jeff Jorgenson explains how the process has already been in use with pets in Alkaline Hydrolysis – Seattle Style.

 Learn why it may well be the future of death care in Why Alkaline Hydrolysis is a Green Alternative.